timescale/docs.timescale.com-content/api.md

 The deadlock might abort `create_hypertable`.
 >
->The deadlock can be prevented by manually obtaining `SHARE ROW EXCLUSIVE` lock on the referenced tables before calling `create_hypertable` in the same transaction.
+>The deadlock can be prevented by manually obtaining `SHARE ROW EXCLUSIVE` lock on the referenced tables before calling `create_hypertable` in the same transaction, see [PostgreSQL documentation][postgres-lock] for the syntax.
 <!-- -->

 #### Units [](create_hypertable-units)